-The following are examples of specific climate-related risks Travelers has identified for each time horizon.
+The following are examples of specific climate-related risks

+Travelers has identified for each time horizon.
 The inclusion of these examples should not be construed as a characterization regarding the probability, materiality or financial impact (or potential impact) of these risks.
-For a discussion of risks that Travelers has determined could be material, please see our "Risk Factors" disclosure in Annual Report on Form 10-K.
+For a discussion of risks that Travelers has determined could be material, please see our "Risk Factors" disclosure in

+Annual Report on Form 10-K.

-Legislation, regulation and litigation (short-term transition)
+1. Legislation, regulation and litigation (short-term transition)

 Increased regulation adopted in response to potential changes in climate conditions may impact the Company and its customers.
-For example, states have, from time to time, passed legislation, and regulators have taken action, that have the effect of limiting the ability of insurers to manage catastrophe risk, such as legislation restricting insurers from reducing exposures or withdrawing from catastrophe-prone areas, or mandating that insurers participate in residual markets encompassing catastrophe-prone areas.
-Participation in residual market mechanisms has resulted in, and may, in the future, result in significant losses or assessments to insurers, including Travelers.
+For example, states from time to time have passed legislation, and regulators have taken action, that have the effect of limiting the ability of insurers to manage catastrophe risk, such as legislation restricting insurers from reducing exposures or withdrawing from catastrophe-prone areas, or mandating that insurers participate in residual markets in catastrophe-prone areas.
+Participation in residual market mechanisms has resulted in, and may, in the future, result in significant losses or assessments to insurers, including Travelers, and in certain states, those losses or assessments may not be commensurate with Travelers' direct catastrophe risk exposure in those states.